RobertHRUBY/Fitness-Fatigue-Models/functions/README.md

     boxConstraints = data.frame("lower" = c(150, 0.8, 1, 0.8, 1),
                                   "upper" = c(800, 3, 50, 3, 50))

-When fitting the standard model via a gradient-descent approach (default), starting values for the optimizer must be provided (not required with a genetic algorithm with stochastic local-search approach).
+When fitting the standard model via a gradient-descent approach (default), starting values for the optimizer must be provided.
 This is as simple as assigning the following vector:

     # Order of vector: p*, kg, Tg, kh, Th
     startAt = c(400, 1, 30, 1.3, 15)